FrankNgo/Hair-Salon/README.md

 ## Specifications

+- Input for all stylists fields can save and get user data
+  - Example input:
+    - First Name: Frank Ngo
+  - Example output:
+    - On list: "Frank Ngo" is stored in variable firstName.
 - User can add a new stylist to the list of stylists
   - Example input:
     - Name: Frank Ngo